-Patented in 1996, WLAN, or WiFi as it is commonly known, is now installed in an estimated five billion devices such as laptops, phones, cameras and games consoles.
-On 24 November 2013 the CSIRO confirmed that all of their WiFi patents have finally expired.
+Patented in 1996, WLAN, or WiFi as it is commonly known, is now installed on an estimated 5 billion devices such as laptops, phones, cameras and games consoles.
+On 24 November 2013, the CSIRO confirmed that all their WiFi patents have finally expired.

 Interestingly, WLAN was invented through the work of CSIRO radio astronomers, John Sullivan, Terry Percival, Diet Ostry, Grahame Daniels and John Deane.
-At the time of lodging their first patent application in the early 1990s, there were a number of competing technologies, but none really hit the mark.
+At the time of lodging their first patent application in the early 1990s, there were many competing technologies, but none hit the mark.
 The biggest problem was maintaining high data speed without signal loss through radio waves bouncing off hard surfaces.
-CSIRO's team invented a fast chip that could transmit a signal while reducing the echo.
-The team also made efficient use of the radio frequency spectrum which ensured their invention could be widely adopted at a competitive price point.
+CSIRO's team invented a fast chip that could send a signal while reducing the echo.
+The team also made efficient use of the radio frequency spectrum.
+This ensured their invention could be adopted at a competitive price point.

 CSIRO set out to encourage the industry to take licenses for its patented technology.
 When that proved unsuccessful, CSIRO then mounted a test case in 2005 in which began a long chain of legal wrangling with some of the world's most powerful information technology companies.

-On 1 April 2012, Minister for Science and Research, Senator Chris Evans, announced a successful settlement of litigation in the United States.
-CSIRO has license agreements with 23 companies, representing around 90 percent of the industry, with total revenue earned from this technology now more than $430 million.
+On 1 April 2012, then Minister for Science and Research, Senator Chris Evans, announced a successful settlement of litigation in the United States.
+CSIRO has license agreements with 23 companies representing around 90% of the industry.
+The total revenue earned from this technology is now more than $430 million.

 Nigel Poole, who leads CSIRO's commercialisation activities, acknowledges that none of this would be possible without the certainty of a robust patent that has withstood intense legal scrutiny.